-- PR 315 Homiletics I (2) Prereg.: Credit for or concurrent enrollment in SP 201, and junior or senior ministerial student.
-A study of the preparation and delivery of sermons that includes the foundational elements of sermon structure, development, and effective delivery.
-The techniques and styles of pulpit exhortation are studied.
-Outlining and organizational methods are explored.
-Fall sem. - PR 316 Homiletics II (2) Prereg.: PR 315.
-A study of the careful and diligent preparation of the various types of sermons.
-The student is given preaching opportunities that increase his ability to deliver messages to an audience.
-The art of objectively assessing the strong and weak qualities of preaching is emphasized.
-Spring sem. - PR 317 Pastoral Internship Practicum (3) Prereq.: Junior or senior ministerial student and approval from the Church Ministries Coordinator.
+- PR 317 Pastoral Internship Practicum (3) Prereq.: Junior or senior ministerial student and approval from the Church Ministries Coordinator.
 This practicum is 12 weeks long.
-Students receive practical training in the pastoral ministry by working with an experienced pastor in the field. - PR 320 Baptist Polity (1) Prereq.: BI 321, 322, and senior ministerial student.
+Students receive practical training in the pastoral ministry by working with an experienced pastor in the field.
+Summer. - PR 320 Baptist Polity (1) Prereq.: BI 321, 322, and senior ministerial student.
 This course presents the historic principles and practices of Baptist churches, noting the nature of the Church, its membership, ministry, officers, ordinances, worship, witness, and discipline.
 A brief history of the Baptists is included in this overview of how Baptist churches are governed.
 Students prepare a personal doctrinal statement.
-Fall sem. - PR 327 Church Ministries Internship (1) Prereq.: Junior or senior ministerial student.
+Fall. - PR 327 Church Ministries Internship (1) Prereq.: Junior or senior ministerial student.
 This course is designed to involve the ministerial student in a practical internship within Campus Church.
-The student will observe the ministries of Campus Church, documenting procedures and operations of each ministry in a personal journal. - PR 328 Church Ministries Internship (1) Prereq.: PR 327 and junior or senior ministerial student.
+The student will observe the ministries of Campus Church, documenting procedures and operations of each ministry in a personal journal.
+Fall, Spring. - PR 328 Church Ministries Internship (1) Prereq.: PR 327 and junior or senior ministerial student.
 This course is a continuation of the internship started in PR 327.
-Students will participate in a hands-on internship in Campus Church ministries. - PR 341 Evangelism Practicum (3) Prereq.: Approval from chair of Bible.
-The student may choose one of the following options to earn credit for this course: (1) working a summer at the various camps on PCC's campus, (2) traveling one summer with a PCC Proclaim Ministry Team as a student speaker, or (3) assisting a pastor with the setup and follow through for evangelistic meetings in a local church. - Evangelism Practicum (3) Prereq.: PR 342 Approval from chair of Bible.
+Students will participate in a hands-on internship in Campus Church ministries.
+Fall, Spring. - PR 341 Evangelism Practicum (3) Prereq.: Approval from chair of Bible.
+The student may choose one of the following options to earn credit for this course: (1) working a summer at the various camps on PCC's campus, (2) traveling one summer with a PCC Proclaim Ministry Team as a student speaker, or (3) assisting a pastor with the setup and follow through for evangelistic meetings in a local church.
+Summer. - PR 342 Evangelism Practicum (3) Prereq.: Approval from chair of Bible.
 This practicum involves on-the-job evangelistic training.
-The student spends the summer working in practical evangelism at the various camps on PCC's campus. - PR 344 Evangelism Practicum Prereg.: PR 341, 342, and approval from chair of
+The student spends the summer working in practical evangelism at the various camps on PCC's campus.
+Summer. - PR 344 Evangelism Practicum (3) Prereq.: PR 341, 342, and approval from chair of Bible.
+The purpose of this practicum is to provide additional training and experience in evangelism.
+The student may complete this practicum by working a summer at the various camps on PCC's campus.
+Summer. - PR 406 Missionary Assistance Program (3) Prereq.: Approval from chair of Bible.
+This course requires the student to travel to a particular mission field and to work as an aid to experienced missionaries on that field.
+Through hands-on training, the student will gain practical experience in preparation for the mission field.
+Summer.